sheetal-ahuja/PII-Detection-Redaction-System-/README.md

 ## 🚀 Deployment

-### Deploy to Lovable (Recommended)
+### Deploy to Production
-1. Open your project in Lovable
-2. Click the "Publish" button
-3. Your app will be deployed with a lovable.app domain
+1. Build the project: `npm run build`
+2. Deploy the `dist` folder to your preferred hosting service
+3. Configure your domain and SSL certificates

-### Custom Domain
+### Hosting Options
-Connect your own domain through Project > Settings > Domains in Lovable.
+- Vercel, Netlify, or similar static hosting services
+- AWS S3 + CloudFront
+- Your own server with nginx/apache

 ## 🤝 Contributing